 For example, cache:clickminded.com redirects to webcache.googleusercontent.com and loads the version of the site Google has stored.

-If you’re looking for a particular type of file, you can use the filetype: operator.
+If you’re looking for a specific filetype, you can use the filetype: operator or ext: operator.

-For example, the search filetype:pdf “dog costumes” only renders PDFs that contain that keyword.
+For example, the search filetype:pdf “dog costumes” only returns files with file extension PDF and contains that specific keyword.

 One of my favorite things about SEO is that the little guy always has a fighting chance against big companies – it’s a leveled playing field.